samgovier/front-end-dev/epchtmlcss/css.md

     * Determines if borders in a table are collapsed or not
     * Keywords: collapse, separate
     * Defaults to separate
-    * Use the table attribute cellspacing only if border-colllapse is separate
+    * Use the table attribute cellspacing only if border-collapse is separate

 Eg.